artiscursive/ha-nba/README.md

-# NFL game data in Home Assistant
+# NBA game data in Home Assistant

-This integration fetches data for an NFL team's current/future game, and creates a sensor with attributes for the details of the game.
+This integration fetches data for an NBA team's current/future game, and creates a sensor with attributes for the details of the game.

-The integration is a shameless fork of the excellent [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2.Thank you for the starting place!
+The integration is a shameless fork of the excellent [NWS alerts](https://github.com/finity69x2/nws_alerts) custom component by @finity69x2 + @zacs NFL-HA(https://github.com/zacs/ha-nfl) hank you for the starting place!

 ## Sensor Data